ibm-cloud-docs/satellite/link-endpoints.md

 {: shortdesc}

 * **Cloud endpoint: Destination resource runs outside of the {{site.data.keyword.satelliteshort}} location.** A cloud endpoint allows you to securely connect to a service, server, or app that runs outside of the location from a client within your {{site.data.keyword.satelliteshort}} location.
-* **Location endpoint: Destination resource runs in the {{site.data.keyword.satelliteshort}} location.** A location endpoint allows you to securely connect to a server, service, or app that runs in your {{site.data.keyword.satelliteshort}} location from a client that runs outside of the location.
+* **Location endpoint: Destination resource runs in the {{site.data.keyword.satelliteshort}} location.** A location endpoint allows you to securely connect to a server, service, or app that runs in your {{site.data.keyword.satelliteshort}} location from a client that is connected to the {{site.data.keyword.cloud_notm}} private network.

 Two {{site.data.keyword.satelliteshort}} Link components, the tunnel server and the connector, proxy network traffic over a secure TLS connection between cloud services and resources in your {{site.data.keyword.satelliteshort}} location.
 For more information about the {{site.data.keyword.satelliteshort}} Link components, see the [Satellite architecture](/docs/satellite?topic=satellite-service-architecture#architecture).